natcap/invest.users-guide/source/scenic_quality.rst

 Running the Model
 =================

 The model is available as a standalone application accessible from the Windows start menu.
-For Windows 7 or earlier, this can be found under *All Programs -> InVEST +VERSION+ -> Scenic Quality*.
+For Windows 7 or earlier, this can be found under *All Programs -> InVEST |version| -> Scenic Quality*.
 The standalone can also be found directly in the InVEST install directory under the subdirectory *invest-3_x86/invest_scenic_quality.exe*.

 .. primer